parveen-daffodil/au-privacy-policy/privacy_policy.md

 Provider may collect Personal Information about Individuals using the following methods:

 {{information collection methods}}

+## How information is held and secured

+### How the Provider holds Personal Information.

+Provider may hold Personal Information about Individuals using the following methods:

+{{information storage methods}}

+Provider ensures that Personal Information is protected from unauthorised access by:

+{{information security}}

 ## What information is used for